On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: All order singularity comparisons between and

+Applying $k_{2c}=-(k_1+k_3+p)_c$ to both terms of ${\cal A}_{41}$ and to the 2nd term ${\cal A}_{83}$ and keeping in mind the antisymmetric property of $\epsilon$ tensor, not only both terms of ${\cal A'}_{2}$ but also the 2nd term ${\cal A'}_{3}$ are precisely reconstructed, while the extra terms coming from momentum conservation can be precisely cancelled off, where the 2nd term ${\cal A}_{84}$ is also taken into account.
 Having applied momentum conservation to the 3rd term ${\cal A}_{62}$, one would find the following term \beqa -2k_3.\xi_2 ip.\xi_1\Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{ba}) (ts L_2 ) \xi_{3b} (k_1+p+k_3)_{a} \eeqa where the 1st term in \reef{esi98001} produces the 2nd term ${\cal A'}_{4}$, its second term generates the 1st term of ${\cal A'}_{6}$ and essentially its 3rd term will be cancelled by the 2nd term ${\cal A}_{5}$ of asymmetric amplitude.